quangthangisme/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case 6: Remove a Tag from a Contact**
+**Use case 6: Remove a tag from a contact**

 **MSS**
 1. User <u>searches for the contact's information (UC:4)</u>.
 2. User requests to remove a tag from the contact by ID.
-3. TC updates the Contact by removing the provided tag.
+3. TC updates the contact by removing the provided tag.
 4. TC displays a confirmation message.

    Use case ends.